noamross/jekyll-site/stats.md

 ## Courses by department ##

 Click on a course to see a description and comments.
-Please add your own comments!
+Please add your own comments and ask questions!

 ### Ecology ###